UniversalDependencies/docs/validation.md

 [Line                   15]: Repeated features are disallowed: Person=3|p=y
 [Line                   16]: Spurious morphological feature: 'ind_pres_3s=y'.
 Should be of the form attribute=value and must start with [A-Z0-9] and only contain [A-Za-z0-9].
 ...suppressing further errors regarding Morpho
+[Line                   9077]: Column FORM is not allowed to contain whitespace: '1 209'
-[Line                   96083]: Column FORM is not allowed to contain whitespace: '3 000'
+[Line                   96086]: Column FORM is not allowed to contain whitespace: '3 000'
-[Line                   179445]: Column FORM is not allowed to contain whitespace: '2 278'
+[Line                   179448]: Column FORM is not allowed to contain whitespace: '2 278'
-[Line                   179445]: Column LEMMA is not allowed to contain whitespace: '2 278'
+[Line                   179448]: Column LEMMA is not allowed to contain whitespace: '2 278'
-[Line                   179458]: Column FORM is not allowed to contain whitespace: ' 1 345'
+[Line                   179461]: Column FORM is not allowed to contain whitespace: ' 1 345'
-[Line                   179458]: Column LEMMA is not allowed to contain whitespace: '1 345'
+[Line                   179461]: Column LEMMA is not allowed to contain whitespace: '1 345'
-[Line                   179472]: Column FORM is not allowed to contain whitespace: '8 848'
+[Line                   179475]: Column FORM is not allowed to contain whitespace: '8 848'
-[Line                   179472]: Column LEMMA is not allowed to contain whitespace: '8 848'
+[Line                   179475]: Column LEMMA is not allowed to contain whitespace: '8 848'
-[Line                   179483]: Column FORM is not allowed to contain whitespace: '1 728'
+[Line                   179486]: Column FORM is not allowed to contain whitespace: '1 728'
-[Line                   179483]: Column LEMMA is not allowed to contain whitespace: '1 728'
+[Line                   179486]: Column LEMMA is not allowed to contain whitespace: '1 728'
-[Line                   275960]: Column FORM is not allowed to contain whitespace: '4 800'
+[Line                   275964]: Column FORM is not allowed to contain whitespace: '4 800'
+[Line                   289136]: Column FORM is not allowed to contain whitespace: '280 000'
-*** FAILED *** with 274537 errors
+*** FAILED *** with 274567 errors
-Format errors: 10
+Format errors: 12
-Morpho errors: 274527
+Morpho errors: 274555

 ******************